1alessandro1/HP-Pavilion-CE2072NL-macOS/Misc/EC-ITE8987/Fan-Hunting.md

 - Open *Intel Power Gadget*, *Macs Fan Control* and *iStatMenus*
 - Open a Terminal and start the `ffmpeg -c:v libx265` encoding benchmark
 - The CPU goes from low RPM to high RPM since `ffmpeg` brings the CPU to 70-75 C without the power adapter and to 90 C with the power adapter connected, since this unlocks the TDP to go higher than 15W.
+- Open macsfancontrol, check all the 5 values reported, as long as the values keep boucing around when the FAN is OFF (from what you hear) then your offset is wrong.
+- Values from MacsFancontrol are going to jump around and are incorrect, but the only value which stays correct is when fan stops, going to zero.
+You know you found the correct offset when macsfancontrol reports `0 rpm` immediately once you hear that your FAN has stopped, (you don't hear it spinning anymore).

 ### Used boot arguments:
 - `-v`